UM-A/Algorithms/README.md

 # Algorithms
-Implementation of different algorithms in Python 3
+Implementation of different algorithms in Python 3\
+- Insertion Sort
+- Merge Sort
+- Maximum Subarray Sum using Divide and Conquer